-Demand for cross-platform applications is increasing.
+Demand for mobile app cross platform development is increasing.
 People are constantly searching for more optimal solutions such as React Native or Flutter, where they can create iOS and Android apps using one codebase only.

 While using a single codebase for two applications, you do not have to invest double time, effort, and amount to create one app which is to be implemented on two different operating systems.

 Many solutions have been created to deal with these scenarios but two attracted most of the audience — React Native made by Facebook and Flutter made by Google.

 These two platforms have their own pros and cons which gives them an edge over others.

 Flutter and React Native allow developers to build cross-platform applications by using a single programming language.
 React Native has been in the market much longer.
 As compared to Flutter due to which this platform is a lot more matured and has developed its own community and fan base.

 Facebook’s product, React Native is a lot more mature as compared to other choices such as Ionic, Xamarin, PhoneGap, etc. It has a strong community that provides solutions to all sorts of problems.

 People actively use it all over the world and most of the organizations made it their premium choice for their mobile applications.

 Funny thing is that Facebook started as a hackathon project in 2013, but in 2015 it became public for the masses.